cliffparnitzky-misc/GitHubLabelManager/README.md

 Command line tool for templating github labels
 ==============================================

-Command line tool to define a special sets of labels and initialize your github repository with.
+Command line tool to define a set of labels and initialize your github repository with.

 Installation / Usage